AhmedGonim/SQL-Data-Warehouse-Project/README.md

 ## 🌟 About Me

-👋 Hi, I’m Ahmed Ghonim from Egypt — a Recent MIS Graduate | Junior Data Analyst | Python, SQL & Power BI Specialist
+👋 Hi, I’m Ahmed Ghonim from Egypt — a Recent MIS Graduate | Junior Data Analyst | Python, SQL &  Excel & Power BI Specialist

 I recently graduated with a degree in Management Information Systems (MIS) from Obour Institute.
 I have a strong foundation in data analysis, business intelligence, and ERP systems.